yasmcse/mini-mb/README.md

 <img src="/images/accounts.png" alt="Accounts" width="300"/>

-To retrieve this data please use the endpoint below with an additional authorization header, replacing {BEARER_TOKEN_HERE} with the bearer token you retrieved when logging in:
+To retrieve this data please use the endpoint below with an additional authorization header, replacing `{BEARER_TOKEN_HERE}` with the bearer token you retrieved from the login response.

 ```
 Endpoint: @GET("investorproducts")